janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Do not register as a card press if the card as been moved too far away from the starting position.
 - Remove highlight of targetable cells when a draggable card is let go.
 - Don't allow undo if the game has been won.
 - Automatically play the rapid animation when the game is won.
 Is this good enough for as a 'game won screen'?